kartik-v/bootstrap-fileinput/README.md

 #### uploadClass
 _string_ the CSS class for the file upload button.
 Defaults to `btn btn-default`.

+#### uploadTitle
+_string_ the title to display on hover for the file remove button.
+Defaults to `Upload selected files`.

 #### uploadUrl
 _string_ the URL for the upload processing action (typically for ajax based processing).
 Defaults to `null`.
 If this is not set or `null`, then the upload button action will default to form submission.
+NOTE: This is MANDATORY if you want to use advanced features like drag & drop, append/remove files, selectively upload files via ajax etc.

+#### uploadExtraData
+_object_ the extra data that will be passed as data to the url/AJAX server call via POST.

+#### uploadAsync
+_bool_ whether the batch upload of multiple files will be asynchronous/in parallel.
+Defaults to `true`.

 #### maxFileSize
 _float_ the maximum file size for upload in KB.
 If set to `0`, it means size allowed is unlimited.
 Defaults to `0`.